ant-tkachov/kfzteile24-coding-task/README.md

 ## Solution Structure <a name="solution-structure"></a>

 The current implemented solution is overcomplicated by purpose.
-The task itself does not require such the solution.
+The task itself does not require such solution.
 The same result can be achieved in a simpler way.
-This approache was chosen to demonstrate my vision to the structure of the solution and to mention a few crucial topics which could not be noticeable with a simple solution.
+This approach was chosen to demonstrate my vision of the structure of the solution and to mention a few crucial topics which could not be presented with a simple solution.

 The provided solution contains the following projects:
 * kfzteile24.CodingTask.DataLayer